njloden/python/distributed_systems/sharded_service/consistent_hashing_cache/README.md

   sudo docker-compose --version
   ```

-3. Navigate to the consistent_hashing_cache, and create symbolic links for both docker-compose and nginx configuration files.
-Note: We are going to be swapping out these files later, so sym links will make this easier.
-We will start out with configuration sized for 4 shards of varnish cache and flask web app:
+3. Navigate to the consistent_hashing_cache, and create symbolic links for both docker-compose and nginx configuration files:
   ```shell
   ln -s 4_shards_docker-compose.yml docker-compose.yml
   ln -s 4_shards_nginx.conf nginx.conf
   ```

+*Note: We are going to be swapping out these files later, so sym links will make this easier.
+We will start out with configuration sized for 4 shards of varnish cache and flask web app.

 4. Startup all containers via docker-compose:
   ```shell